chps-dev/chps/CHPs.md

 There are multiple solutions for signing container images, including [sigstore](https://www.sigstore.dev/) and [notation](https://github.com/notaryproject/notation).
 [Keyless signing](https://docs.sigstore.dev/cosign/signing/overview/) means that there is no need to store a private key, significantly simplifying the set-up and maintenance burden of signing.
+New users can refer to this [walkthrough on how to sign an image with cosign](https://edu.chainguard.dev/open-source/sigstore/cosign/how-to-sign-a-container-with-cosign/).

 For signing to be effective, signatures must be verified at some point.
 This can be done in with CLI tools like [cosign](https://github.com/sigstore/cosign) or platform specific integrations such as